vashtileonie/DegenToken/README.md

 - Dragon Slayer Sword = 200 tokens
 - Phoenix Feather = 250 tokens

+## Functions

+- **constructor**: Initializes the contract with a predefined inventory of in-game store items.
+- **transferTokens**: Allows users to transfer tokens to another address.
+- **burnTokens**: Allows users to burn a specified amount of their tokens.
+- **mint**: Allows the contract owner to mint new tokens to a specified address.
+- **decimals**: Sets the token to have zero decimal places.
+- **getBalance**: Returns the token balance of the caller.
+- **listStoreItems**: Lists all the available items in the in-game store.
+- **redeemTokens**: Allows users to redeem tokens for in-game store items.

 ## Prerequisites

 - **MetaMask**: You should have an existing wallet already within the Fuji C-Chain Network.
 This extension should be enabled in your browser.